IsaiahKe/portifolio/README.md

 ## Project  installation
 To use the repository:
-    -1.Download as zip folder/ Import
+    1.Download as zip folder/ Import
-    -2.Unzip the contents of the folder
+    2.Unzip the contents of the folder
-    -3.Locate the index.html file and open with your favorite browser -4.Done ):
+    3.Locate the index.html file and open with your favorite browser 4.Done ):
 ## View portfolio
 [View site](https://github.com/IsaiahKe/portifolio/index.html)

 ## Copyright  & License
 ### Copyright
-    Among the resource used

         *bootstrap
         *fontawesome
 ### License